Fourier-transform infrared spectroscopy: Measuring and processing the interferogram

 The separation is the inverse of the maximum OPD.
 For example, a maximum OPD of 2 cm results in a separation of 0.5 cm-1.
 This is the spectral resolution in the sense that the value at one point is independent of the values at adjacent points.
 Most instruments can be operated at different resolutions by choosing different OPD's.
 Instruments for routine analyses typically have a best resolution of around 0.5 cm-1, while spectrometers have been built with resolutions as high as 0.001 cm-1, corresponding to a maximum OPD of 10 m.
 The point in the interferogram corresponding to zero path difference has to be identified, commonly by assuming it is where the maximum signal occurs.
 This so-called centerburst is not always symmetrical in real world spectrometers so a phase correction may have to be calculated.
 The interferogram signal decays as the path difference increases, the rate of decay being inversely related to the width of features in the spectrum.
 If the OPD is not large enough to allow the interferogram signal to decay to a negligible level there will be unwanted oscillations or sidelobes associated with the features in the resulting spectrum.
 To reduce these sidelobes the interferogram is usually multiplied by a function that approaches zero at the maximum OPD.
-This so-called apodization reduces the amplitude of any sidelobes and also the noise level at the expense some reduction in resolution.
+This so-called apodization reduces the amplitude of any sidelobes and also the noise level at the expense of some reduction in resolution.

 For rapid calculation the number of points in the interferogram has to equal a power of two.
 A string of zeroes may be added to the measured interferogram to achieve this.
 More zeroes may be added in a process called zero filling to improve the appearance of the final spectrum although there is no improvement in resolution.
 Alternatively, interpolation after the Fourier transform gives a similar result.